rdtripp/bmlt_droplet/README.md

 3. Google maps api key, instructions at https://bmlt.app/google-maps-api-keys-and-geolocation-issues/

+4. A domain that you can create dns A records.
+You will need at mimimum a domain for the droplet such as vhost.yourdomain.com and a domain for the virtual server such as yourdomain.com or something.yourdomain.com.
+WWW. for the virtual server is also recommended.
+If you do the full virtualmin install mail. for the virtual server is also recommended.

 Install Procedure:

 1. Create a Ubuntu 18.04.2 Droplet (the $5.00/mo one,  you can upgrade later as needed) named (for example) vhost.yourdomain.org